-Since the most hosting companies offer almost similar packages, choose the company which has a great reputation in market and VFM tag.
+Since the most hosting companies offer almost similar packages, choose the company which has an excellent reputation in market and VFM tag.

-I personally have tried many web hosting companies, but the SiteGround impresses me with its cutting-edge performance and advanced features available in a shared hosting like SSD storage, HTTP/2, page caching, 1-click staging, etc.
+I have tried many web hosting companies, but the SiteGround impresses me with its cutting-edge performance and advanced features available in a shared hosting like SSD storage, HTTP/2, page caching, 1-click staging, etc.

 Though it’s good to start with, shared hosting has some pros and cons.

 - It’s by far the cheapest solution available for hosting your site.
-Normally, the price ranges from $1-30 per month.
+Usually, the price ranges from $1-30 per month.
 (However, some performance hosting like WPEngine may charge you up to $299 per month.)

 - Almost every shared hosting usually comes equipped with a built-in cPanel and auto-script installer like Softaculous, which makes it even easier to manage & maintain your site.

-- The most companies have multiple levels of hosting upgrade available and you can seamlessly add resources to your account which makes it a great place to start.
+- Most companies have multiple levels of hosting upgrade available, and you can seamlessly add resources to your account, which makes it a great place to start.

 - People with little to no technical knowledge can work with this environment as technical support is usually included as a part of your hosting package.

 We have discussed the advantages of shared hosting that sound pretty good.
 It’s affordable & easily manageable web hosting solution with solid uptime.
 But, it has certain drawbacks too.

 - As server resources are shared among various users, the performance is not as good as most of the VPS or dedicated servers.
 It mostly reflects in page loading time, which is one of the most important metrics of site performance.